I had to get to Alaska…without flying!

 4,254.81 miles.
-That’s the distance from Orlando, near where I live, to Juneau Alaska, where I’ll begin my Alaska cruise with Alaskan Dream Cruises.
+That’s the distance from Orlando, Florida to Juneau, Alaska for my first Alaska cruise.
 More miles than crossing the Atlantic aboard Queen Mary 2.
-That’s probably why I haven’t been to the Great State yet.
+That’s probably why I hadn’t been to the Last Frontier.

-To get to Alaska, I’ll take six Amtrak trains, stay at four hotels and board two very large ferry boats to finally get to Juneau.
+To get to Alaska, I took six Amtrak trains, stayed at four hotels and boarded two very large ferry boats to finally get to Juneau.
 I think it was easier for Gold Rush prospectors to get there than for me!
 In the late 1890s, there was a weekly steamboat from San Francisco straight north all the way to Nome.

 All of this for one magical week on an Alaska cruise to explore hidden coves and magnificent glaciers aboard Alaskan Dream Cruises and their 74-passenger expedition ship, Chichagof Dream.